phubers/calcium/README.md

 It currently contains a calculator for iOS and for windowed GUI systems that can use tkinter and ttk.

 ToDo:

+* make calculator robust: currently no input checking is performed.
+On iOS this risk is mitigated by only allowing the numerical keyboard, but the Windows version does not have any safety.
 * calculator required staff for ASA service goal